-Whenever a U.S. president nominates someone to fill a position in his administration — whether it’s just after the election or another time during his term in office — that nominee’s appointment must be confirmed by the U.S. Senate.
+Whenever a U.S. president nominates someone to fill a position in an administration — whether it’s just after the election or another time during the president’s term in office — that nominee’s appointment must be confirmed by the U.S. Senate.

 Somewhere between 1,200 and 1,400 government positions require confirmation.
 While many confirmation hearings take place just before and after a president takes office, the Senate must hold confirmation hearings for replacement appointments throughout a president’s term.

 Here’s how it works:

 A version of this story was previously published April 5, 2018.